Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lesson2.md

 - To take this consideration even further, oftentimes marketplaces won't have a means to recognize on-chain metadata since they're _so_ used to looking for a tokenUri.
 - In General:

->> * Upload NFT Image to IPFS

->> * Create metadata point to that image

->> * Set the NFTs tokenUri to point to that metadata

-### Wrap Up
-- we will be looking at deploying two types of NFTs, one where we leverage IPFS to manage our metadata and images as well as token collections with on-chain attributes and experimenting with the advantages that come with that.

 - Now that we know what an NFT is and what they're all about, let's move into setting up our work space to prepare for developing our very own.

 - See you in the next lesson!